manilabay/blockchain-graphs/README.md

 # Ethereum

+Status: WIP

-* Permissionless blockchain to access and operate in the network
+* Permissionless blockchain to access and operate in the network, thats mean Public, all is broadcast to all nodes.
+* Operation-less, you don't need build and maintain infrastructure
-* PoW (Homestead version) with CPU and Memory (ASIC-proof) + PoS (Serenity version)
+* Consensus: PoW (Homestead version) with CPU and Memory (ASIC-proof) + PoS (Serenity version)
 * Private key to lock Addresses and Smart Contracts
-* Dapps development
+* Dapps development with smart contracts.
 * Crypto-fuel (aka Gas) to use the blockchain to compute, transfer and storage.
+You use cryptocurrency Ether(ETH) to pay for gas.
+* Miners are the validators

 ![Ethereum Architecture](ethereum-architecture.png?raw=true "Ethereum")